 Away from the daily grind, you may find that actually you quite like what you are doing, and perhaps just need to go back with more focus on a particular area, or tell your boss that youd like more experience in a certain field.
 Following a break, youre likely to come back to work with a different perspective and realise what it is about the job that attracted you in the first place.

 Alternatively, you may come to the decision that you do enjoy what you do, but arent happy with where you are doing it, and that the time has come to make a move and apply for a new job.

 "Taking a career break can give you that space and distance you need to look at the direction you are heading in."

-Or, that space could help you realise that you really do need to change what you are doing.
-Its not making you happy and the thought of going back to it is making you feel sick or depressed.
-Its not just the job thats the problem; youve taken the wrong turn in your career and really should be doing something else instead.
+Giving yourself some space could help you realise that you really do need to change what you are doing.
+If it is not making you happy and the thought of going back to something is making you feel sick or depressed you really should be doing something else instead.

 Whatever the outcome, a career break will give you perspective to look at why you are dissatisfied and help you come up with practical solutions to the problem.

 2. Make a difference